 If you want to do good research you have to find out what other people have tried.
 And, it turns out, somebody had already started investigating liquid cellulose.
 In 1934 a man named Charles Graenacher discovered, purely by accident, that you could put small amounts of wood into a novelty chemical called an ionic liquid and get a thick wood-like sludge at the end.
 Back then his discovery was considered a bit of a joke – what would you want liquid wood for?
 It’s only in the past decade that people have rediscovered Graenacher’s research and realised how potentially useful it could be.

 Thing is, we discovered the process by accident so it was basically a matter of fumbling around in the dark.
 Nobody knew why wood dissolved in these ionic liquids.
 If we could work out what was going on however we might be able to come up with a better way of doing it.
-After all, you can’t launch a rocket until you understand how gravity works.
+After all, you can’t launch a rocket until you understand how Newtonian mechanics works.

 There was already a bit of work being done on wood solvents by the time I got interested in the topic, but no theory behind it.
 Essentially it was a matter of: chuck some wood into a chemical and see if it works.
 Luck in other words.
 And this is where I began.